MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-sdk/commerce-scale-unit-extensions-health-check.md

 | Test Status | Failed. |
 | Test Severity | Normal |

-If you are a developer building Commerce Scale Unit extensions, you must use the health check feature to run the built-in validation tests and ensure that your extensions are compliant with current requirements.
+If you're a developer building Commerce Scale Unit extensions, you must use the health check feature to run the built-in validation tests and ensure that your extensions are compliant with current requirements.

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]